skeenan/ACGI-Shared-Public-Ledger/index.md

 This is the documentation for the Shared Public Ledger project.

-These are the slides :download:`ACGI Public Ledger Slides <ACGI-ledger-slides-May2016.pdf>`
+The slides are here: [ACGI Public Ledger Slides](ACGI-ledger-slides-May2016.pdf)

 Overview
 --------